unstru/Skwitch/README.md

 If you want to render an attribute ( size, position .. ) differently, you could just update Animation/Sequence or inherit from it and write your own _renderSize or _renderPosition method.

-As a summary, if you want to create a new interpolation / attribute :
+As a summary, if you want to create a new interpolations / attributes :
 * create another Skwitch/Animation/framesAttributes/[AttributeName]Attribute that inherits from Skwitch/Animation/FrameAttribute
 * add it into Skwitch/Animation/framesAttributes/all
 * create another Sequence or update Animation/Sequence with you _render[AttributeName] function